Skip to content

 Cloud Value Frameworks

-The Frameworks includes four business value pilars:
+The Frameworks includes four business value pillars:

 • Cost savings: Total Cost Ownership. -50% is classical